 ¡Tierra y Libertad!
 Revolution and the Modernist Mexican Print

 Proponents of the revolution—politicians, writers, and artists—recognized the nation’s ideals in the actions of revolutionary figures of the nineteenth and twentieth centuries; in Mexico’s ancient and pre-Colonial past; and in the belief that the indigenous peasantry was the cultural bedrock of a liberated and modern Mexico.
-The hard-earned success and aspirations of the revolution are caught in the dignity and importance of manual labor suggested by Raúl Agnuiano’sScaffolds/Andamios (1947); the beauty of the rural highlands in Vita Castro’s Candelabra(Oaxaca) / Candelabro (Oaxaca) (n.d.); the tragic displacement of peoples during the civil wars of the revolution in José Clemente Orozco’s Rear Guard / Retaguardia (1929); and the ideal of universal education for all Mexicans in Diego Rivera’s Open Air School / Escuela al aire libre(1932).
 Tierra y Libertad (Land and Liberty) was the battle cry ascribed to Emiliano Zapata, a leading figure in the revolution.
 It is taken from Zapata’s famous declaration that La tierra es de quien la trabaja con sus manos (The land belongs to those who work it with their own hands).

-Prints included in ¡Tierra y Libertad! are from the museum’s exceptional holdings of Mexican prints acquired in 1968 through a bequest of Rudolph and Louise Langer.
-The exhibition presents the graphic achievements of José Clemente Orozco, Diego Rivera, and David Alfaro Siqueiros--proudly known by their compatriots as los tres grandes (the three great ones).
+Drawing on the rich holdings in Mexican prints from the permanent collection of the Madison Museum of Contemporary Art, ¡Tierra y Libertad! presents the graphic achievements of Jose Clemente Orozco, Diego Rivera, and David Alfaro Siqueiros—proudly known by their compatriots as los tres grandes (the three great ones).
 It also includes a broad array of prints produced by the Taller de Gráfica Popular (TGP).
 Founded in 1937, the TGP flourished in Mexico City for over two decades, devoted to a belief in art’s capacity for social protest and the betterment of the masses.

 In their linocuts, woodcuts, lithographs, and etchings, and in posters and broadsides, Mexican printmakers sought to define a modern Mexico.
 Because they drew upon surrealism, expressionism, and social realism, as well as indigenous sources, their art comes within the fold of twentieth-century modernism.